Anthony-Ung-931/DW_Grocery_DataMart_RegionC/README.md

 # DW_Grocery_DataMart_RegionC

+NB: Every `.db` and `.csv` file needed for the Jupyter notebooks to run was generated as the result of some Jupyter notebook.

 Directories are organized as follows:
 - `0_SD_Team_*`
   - This contains the starting data for each of the teams involved.